syncfusion-content/javascript-docs/js/Diagram/Symbol-Palette.md

 {% endhighlight %}

+### Add/Remove symbols to palette at runtime

+* Symbols can be added to palette at runtime by using public method, [addPaletteItem](/api/js/ejsymbolpalette#methods:addpaletteitem "addPaletteItem").

+* Symbols can be removed from palette at runtime by using public method, [removePaletteItem](/api/js/ejsymbolpalette#methods:removePaletteItem "removePaletteItem").

 ### Customize the size of symbols

 You can customize the size of the individual symbol.
 The [paletteItem](/api/js/ejdiagram#members:nodes-paletteitem "paletteItem") property of node enables you to define the size of the symbols.
 The following code example illustrates how to change the size of a symbol.